seancorfield/next-jdbc/doc/tips-and-tricks.md

 ## PostgreSQL

+As you can see in this section (and elsewhere in this documentation), the PostgreSQL JDBC driver has a number of interesting quirks and behaviors that you need to be aware of.
+Although accessing PostgreSQL via JDBC is the most common approach, there is also a non-JDBC Clojure/Java driver for PostgreSQL called [PG2](https://github.com/igrishaev/pg2) which supports JSON operations natively (see below for what's required for JDBC), as well as supporting Java Time natively (see the section above about **Times, Dates, and Timezones**), and it also quite a bit faster than using JDBC.

 When you use `:return-keys true` with `execute!` or `execute-one!` (or you use `insert!`), PostgreSQL returns the entire inserted row (unlike nearly every other database that just returns any generated keys!).

 The default result set builder for `next.jdbc` is `as-qualified-maps` which